tonyhollaar/streamlit_bls_connection/README.md

 5. Copy your API key and use it as the value for the `api_key` parameter when using the `connection.query()` method.

-Please note that without an API key, you might be subject to limitations on the number of requests you can make.
+Please note that the `api_key` parameter in the `connection.query()` method is optional.
+If you don't provide an API key, you might be subject to limitations on the number of requests you can make.
+However, you can still use the package without an API key, but with potential restrictions on the data you can access.

 Having an API key will provide you with a more comprehensive and seamless experience when working with the BLS API.

 ## Use in Google Colab
 If you want to try it out in the cloud ☁️, to see the `streamlit-bls-connection` with a Streamlit app in action, you can click the link below!